-Stop the City from Targeting Homeless and Poor People for just for Smoking a Cigarette!!
+Smoking Ban is Going Forward – Stop the City from Targeting Homeless and Poor People just for Smoking a Cigarette!!

 The proposed “Breathe Easy” ordinance or, better called, Smoking Ban on the 16th Street Mall would make it a civil offense and institute fines of up to $100 for people who smoke or vape on the pedestrian mall.
 These laws are used to target homeless and poor people in attempt to move them out of the area.
-These laws have been proved in cities across the country to discriminate against homeless people and to lead to the incarceration of homeless and poor people.
+These laws have been proven in cities across the country to discriminate against homeless people and to lead to the incarceration of homeless and poor people.
 In both Boulder and Fort Collins over 83% of those ticketed were homeless.
 There is no way but to see this as unjust, harmful, and unconstitutional discrimination.
-We must stand against this!
+We must stand against this continuation of laws like Jim Crow, Sundown town, and other laws of the past meant to push unwanted people out of public spaces.

 Denver Homeless Out Loud, Harm Reduction Action Center, Interfaith Alliance of Colorado, Warm Cookies of the Revolution, and American Civil Liberties Union of Colorado are all standing up to oppose this injustice.
 Please join us!